-Respiratory viruses include seasonal, avian and pandemic influenza, respiratory syncitial virus (RSV) and severe acute respiratory syndromes (SARS).
-At the start of 2020 Covid-19 emerged as a pandemic.
-Most people infected with the Covid-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
+Respiratory viruses include seasonal, avian and pandemic influenza, respiratory syncytial virus (RSV) and severe acute respiratory syndromes (SARS).
+At the start of 2020 Covid-19 emerged as an international pandemic effecting the respiratory system.
+Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 Older people and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to develop serious illness.
-The management of Covid-19 is changing and the up to date guidelines for outbreak management can be found at: https://www.gov.uk/government/publications/wuhan-novel-coronavirus-infection-prevention-and-control/covid-19-guidance-for-maintaining-services-within-health-and-care-settings-infection-prevention-and-control-recommendations
+The management of the Covid-19 is changing and the up to date guidelines for outbreak management can be found at: COVID-19: information and advice for health and care professionals - GOV.UK

 A separate plan exists for the control of pandemic influenza as it will affect large numbers of the population and require specific local and national controls depending on the size and point of the outbreak.
-In the event of SARS, avian influenza or a suspected new respiratory virus, action would be directed by UKHSA.
+In the event of SARS, avian influenza or a suspected new respiratory virus action would be directed by UKHSA.
 This protocol sign posts the sources of information and contacts.